SAFF Championship 2021: India vs Sri Lanka - Which team has the younger squad?

 Ahead of the crucial match, we take a look at the average age of the two squads.

-Sri Lanka, who are ranked 205 in the world, have a younger squad as compared to India, who are 107 in the latest FIFA rankings.
-India have a younger ontingent when compared to Sri Lanka only in the goalkeeping and midfield department.
+Sri Lanka, who are ranked 205 in the world, have a older squad as compared to India, who are 107 in the latest FIFA rankings.
+India have a younger contingent when compared to Sri Lanka only in the goalkeeping and midfield department.

 Editors' Picks